capacitor-community/sqlite/docs/AndroidMinify.md

 }
 ```

 Now you need to modify the proguard configuration file.
+You will find your proguard file here: `android/app/proguard-rules.pro`.
 This will configure how Gradle compiles your application.
 Proguard files act like a CLI append, you just put flags in there.

 ```pro
 -keep class net.sqlcipher.** { *; }